 Sometimes, the default font sizes in LaTeX may not be sufficient for your project’s specific needs.
 Fortunately, adding more font sizes is a straightforward process that can be done using the \DeclareRobustCommand function.
 You can define new commands for custom font sizes that you can use throughout your document.

-However, it’s essential to ensure that new font sizes maintain consistency and readability within your document.
-You can also adjust the size of specific elements, such as headings or captions, using appropriate commands to meet your font size requirements.
+However, ensuring that the new font Increases font size and maintains consistency and readability within your document is essential.
+You can also adjust the actual point Document Size of specific elements, such as headings or captions, using appropriate commands to meet your font’s exact size requirements.

 Using Different Font Styles In Latex